Sung8711/myPython/README.md

 # myPython
-All Python code when I study NIU
+All Python code when I studied in NIU